yuchi518/dybuf/c/README.md

-# dybuf, dypkt - C language
+# dybuf, dypkt - C library
-This is C library for dybuf and dypkt.
+This is C library of dybuf and dypkt.

 ### Version
 0.0.1